aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-revinvent2019/400-welcome-to-your-new-job/100-task-1/200-the-solution.md

 Using a good / unique commit message will help you understand what is going on later.
 {{% /notice %}}

-Now that you have created the file the
+Creating that file should trigger your
-{{% codepipeline_pipeline_link "reinvent-aws-config-s3-bucket-server-side-encryption-enabled-v1-pipeline" %}} will run.
+{{% codepipeline_pipeline_link "reinvent-aws-config-s3-bucket-server-side-encryption-enabled-v1-pipeline" %}}.

-Once it has completed it should show the *Source* and *Build* stages in green to indicate they have completed
+Once the pipeline has has completed it should show the *Source* and *Build* stages in green to indicate they have completed successfully:
-successfully:

 {{< figure src="https://via.placeholder.com/640x400.png?text=SuccessfulRun" title="SuccessfulRun" >}}

 {{% notice tip %}}
 You should see your commit message on this screen, it will help you know which version of ServiceCatalogFactory repo the pipeline is processing.
 {{% /notice %}}

 {{% notice note %}}
 If this is failing please raise your hand for some assistance
 {{% /notice %}}

 Once you have verified the pipeline has run you can go to {{% service_catalog_products_list_link %}} to view your newly created version.